-In addition to the current Ohlone College policy on probation/dismissal, students receiving VA education benefits must maintain a minimum term GPA of 2.00.
+In addition to the current Ohlone College policy on probation/dismissal, students receiving VA education benefits must complete at least 50% of units attempted and maintain a Cumulative GPA of 2.00.

-Students reported on Unsatisfactory Progress must receive Ohlone College academic counselor approval and/or must complete one semester of 6 units with a GPA of 2.00 or above before re-certification is possible.
+Students reported on Unsatisfactory Progress must complete 50% of units attempted, a minimum of one 6 units with a semester or CGPA of 2.00 or above before re-certification is possible.
 In order to ensure that satisfactory academic progress can be achieved, the Counselor may impose unit limits and/or require courses for which the VA will not pay.

 - Transcripts - Evaluation of Prior Credit

 - Withdrawing from Classes

 Approximately three to four weeks after the application and enrollment certification is submitted to VA by our office, the student will receive a notification from VA showing the enrollment period certified, remaining entitlement, delimiting date, and claim number.
 The payment comes at the beginning of each month for training that occurred during the previous month.

 Students who receive correspondence from the VA and have questions regarding their benefits should bring in the correspondence to the Ohlone College Veterans Office to expedite the receipt of their benefits.

 It is the responsibility of each student to notify the Ohlone College Veterans Office of changes in unit status, courses, grades, academic objective, and address.
 In order to receive benefits on time or avoid the possibility of an overpayment, notify the office promptly of any adjustments.
 If you are a continuing student, it is necessary to request certification of enrollment every semester through the Veterans Office at the time of registration.

 Students are also required to maintain satisfactory academic progress as outlined in the Ohlone College Catalog.